 Public float (free float): Public float or free float represents the portion of shares of a company that is in the hands of public investors.

 Market capitalization: It refers to the total rupee value of the company’s share.
 It is calculated by multiplying the total number of shares by its present market share price.
-It is used to define large cap, mid cap or small cap companies based on their market capitalization.
+We define large cap, mid cap or small cap companies based on their market capitalization.

 Bid: The bid price represents the maximum price that the buyer/buyers are willing to give to buy a share.